alldritt/SatimageOSAX/LNS/README.md

 ## Backwards Compatibility

-LNSOSAX can be used on macOS 10.12 (Jaguar) and above.
+LNSOSAX can be used on macOS 10.12 (Sierra) and above.
 When using LNSOSAX on pre-Mojave systems, I suggest removing the LNS scripting additions from your system to avoid conflicts.

 ## WARNING